benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/1b-workflow/8-Testing/_index.en.md

 }
 ```

-9. The *Graph inspector* shows the workflow path taken as a result of the store being open.
+4. The *Graph inspector* shows the workflow path taken as a result of the store being open.

 ![Store is open](../images/se-mod1-testing2.png)

 ## 2. Testing the workflow with the store closed

-Now you will toggle this state value in the DynamoDB table and start another execution to test the outcome.
+The shop's state is stored in the DynamoDB configuration table for the application.
+The *Is the shop open?* transition checks this value and uses a Step Functions choice state to determine the flow.
+Here, you will toggle this state and run executions to test the outcome.

 ### Step-by-step instructions ##